-Upon receipt of a signed justification for a bid waiver, the Purchasing Department shall make a determination, through a review of the material and appropriate market research.
+Upon receipt of a signed Bid Waiver Acquisition Approval Form, the Purchasing Department shall make a determination, through a review of the material and appropriate market research.
 If it is determined that a bid waiver is appropriate, the Purchasing Department with the support of and in collaboration with the requesting department, negotiates a contract with the vendor in the best interest of the City, including terms and conditions, and pricing.
 Upon completing negotiation, the Purchasing Department will then issue the appropriate contract award, subject to the applicable authorization levels.